coltonehrman/books/html/chapters/1/README.md

 #### Exercise Problems?

-If you experience any issues with the excerise, please ensure the following conditions are met:
+If you experience any issues with the exercise, please ensure the following conditions are met:

 1. You copy/pasted the correct code into the file.
 1. You saved the file with the correct extension `.html`.